Oldest and Most Ancient Dog Breeds That Still Amaze Us

 Estimated Age: Over 4,000 years

-The Saluki is one of the oldest known domesticated dog breeds, dating back to ancient Egypt.
-Often referred to as the “Royal Dog of Egypt,” Salukis were highly regarded and even mummified alongside pharaohs.
+Dating back to ancient Egypt, the Saluki is one of the oldest known domesticated dog breeds.
+Often called the “Royal Dog of Egypt,” it was highly regarded and even mummified alongside pharaohs.
 These slender, graceful dogs were bred for hunting and were known for their speed and endurance.
 Even today, Salukis remain one of the fastest breeds, capable of reaching speeds of 40 mph.

 • Known for their incredible speed and hunting abilities